justinemmanuelmercado/blog/src/pages/laptop-buying/index.md

 ---
-title: Laptops in the Philippines
+title: Buying a laptop in the Philippines?
+Use Ebay or Amazon!
 description: When is it right to ship a laptop from the US opposed to buying locally
-date: '2019-01-29'
+date: '2019-02-04'
-image: 'cover.jpeg'
+image: 'cover.jpg'
+active: 1
 ---

 When looking to purchase a new laptop, you'll be asking these 2 things a lot: